pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/archive/attributes.md

 ## Image Attribute Subpacket

-The Image Attribute Subpacket has some odd features, and is wildly over-specified:
+The Image Attribute Subpacket has some unusual features, and is wildly over-specified:

 * The image header has a little-endian length field, uniquely for OpenPGP.
 * It has a version octet that has only one version specified.